SCPDOS/DOS/README.md

 ## Default localisation information
 -DOS is by default in CP437 with a COUNTRY setting of 044 (GB).
-That means keyboard is as per default hardware driver for the keyboard, but time, date, currency, data separation etc characters and layouts are all per GB localisation.
+That means console is as per default hardware driver for the console, but time, date, currency, data separation etc characters and layouts are all per GB localisation.

 -If using legacy SCP/BIOS, then the hardware keyboard is a UK Enhanced PC 105-key keyboard layout.
 The hardware output charset is CP437 compatible.